MathTypes/Math/README.md

 As for the gnomon or angle that we use to separate the factors of the division (dividend, divisor, and quotient), there is not much information.<br>

 But Boyer, in his History of Mathematics, p.282, says: “The Arabs, and through them later the Europeans, adopted most of their arithmetical artifices from the Hindus, and so it is very probable that the method of ‘long division’ known as the ‘galley method’ by its resemblance to a ship with the sails unfolded, also comes from India.”
-Apparently, the  “galley method” used an angle similar to the one currently used. division and multiplication.</p><br>
+Apparently, the  “galley method” used an angle similar to the one currently used. division and multiplication.<br>
 </h4>
 <a href="#begen">links</a>
     <h3 id="Exponential">Exponents</h3>
-    <h4 class="history"><p>The term power (Latin: potentia, potestas, dignitas) is a mistranslation[4][5] of the ancient Greek δύναμις (dúnamis, here: "amplification"[4]) used by the Greek mathematician Euclid for the square of a line,[6] following Hippocrates of Chios.[7]
+    <h4 class="history">The term power (Latin: potentia, potestas, dignitas) is a mistranslation[4][5] of the ancient Greek δύναμις (dúnamis, here: "amplification"[4]) used by the Greek mathematician Euclid for the square of a line,[6] following Hippocrates of Chios.[7]
 Archimedes discovered and proved the law of exponents, 10a ⋅ 10b = 10a+b, necessary to manipulate powers of 10.[8][better source needed] In the 9th century, the Persian mathematician Muhammad ibn Mūsā al-Khwārizmī used the terms مَال (māl, "possessions", "property") for a square—the Muslims, "like most mathematicians of those and earlier times, thought of a squared number as a depiction of an area, especially of land, hence property"[9]—and كَعْبَة (kaʿbah, "cube") for a cube, which later Islamic mathematicians represented in mathematical notation as the letters mīm (m) and kāf (k), respectively, by the 15th century, as seen in the work of Abū al-Hasan ibn Alī al-Qalasādī.[10]<br>
 In the late 16th century, Jost Bürgi used Roman numerals for exponents.[11]<br>

 Nicolas Chuquet used a form of exponential notation in the 15th century, which was later used by Henricus Grammateus and Michael Stifel in the 16th century.
 The word exponent was coined in 1544 by Michael Stifel.[12][13]
 Samuel Jeake introduced the term indices in 1696.[6]
 In the 16th century, Robert Recorde used the terms square, cube, zenzizenzic (fourth power), sursolid (fifth), zenzicube (sixth), second sursolid (seventh), and zenzizenzizenzic (eighth).[9]
 Biquadrate has been used to refer to the fourth power as well.<br>